syco/PulseSSH/README.md

 # PulseSSH

-PulseSSH is a modern SSH terminal manager designed for productivity and ease of use.
-Manage multiple SSH sessions, organize connections into folders, configure clusters, and customize your workspace with a beautiful UI and advanced automation options.
+PulseSSH is a modern terminal manager designed for productivity and ease of use.
+Manage multiple SSH, MOSH, SFTP, and FTP sessions, organize connections into folders, configure clusters, and customize your workspace with a beautiful UI and advanced automation options.

 <img width="930" height="758" alt="image" src="https://github.com/user-attachments/assets/bea56efa-dfab-46ea-942c-b74cc7ee1585" />